 JCQ and government departments for education have agreed on Wednesday 28th June 2023 as a ‘contingency day’ for examinations.
 Additionally, JCQ have introduced two contingency afternoons on Thursday 8th and Thursday 15th June 2023.
 These days are to be used in the event of National or significant local disruption to examinations.

-Therefore we as a centre must remind candidates that they must remain available until Wednesday 26th June 2019 should an awarding body need to invoke its contingency plan.
+Therefore, as a centre we remind candidates that they must remain available up to and including the contingency day on Wednesday 28th June 2023, should an awarding body needs to invoke its contingency plan.

 External Examinations Guidance

 We will make every attempt to ensure that External Examinations continue to take place as scheduled by the Examination boards, and where possible will draft staff into school to conduct exams as timetabled, including where the school is closed to normal lessons.
 This includes occasions where the Local Education Authority announces that all schools are closed.

 In the unlikely event that an external examination has to be cancelled a message will be placed on the school website as early as possible.